The Conference

 YACHTING TODAY LOOKING AT GLOBAL CHALLENGES AND ITS NEXT PHASE

-• The perspective end of the war between Ukraine and Russia will create a new world order with positive sign.
+• The prospective end of the war between Ukraine and Russia will create a new world order with positive signs.
 Will sanctions be lifted?

-• The shipyards in Elefsis and Skaramaga will mark a new era in shipbuilding which will soon operate back again.
+• The shipyards in Elefsis and Skaramanga will mark a new era in shipbuilding which will soon be back in operation.
 How operationally ready are we for this?

-• The future marinas in Attica and the islands will start a new chapter with yachting in Greece, the famous «Home Port».
+• The future marinas in Attica and the islands will start a new chapter for yachting in Greece, the famous «Home Port».
 Are they enough for the demand our country has?
-What can we do in between?
+What can we do in the meantime?
 Are there any possible solutions to this issue?
 Can we convince the local communities of the changes that will occur?

 • Legislatively, are we ready to welcome these vessels for permanent stay same as the other EU states?